-- Provides District-wide leadership in a designated area of specialized expertise and education, such as website development and improvements, Google apps, digital innovation, and integrated library systems. - Maintains a high level of knowledge and all appropriate professional certifications in the designated subject area. - Ability to enlist, train and schedule non-librarian staff and volunteers, as well as to plan and monitor their individual projects. - Flexibility to work with and recruit people of varying skill and interest levels. - Performs professional responsibilities independently and with minimal supervision. - Serves as "Librarian-in-Charge" of a designated facility during assigned shifts.
-Ensures sage operations and addresses customer or staff issues. - Advises and assists library customers; demonstrates the use of library resources. - Provides reference and readers advisory services to customers. - Performs bibliographic searches using both print and non-print sources. - Responds to suggestions, requests, or concerns from library users or community members. - Identifies and anticipates changing community needs and changes in technology or library best practices and develops plans, services, and programs to address these changes. - Serves as a liaison to the community through active connection with, and embedding in, civic and social organizations. - Develops, implements, and evaluates services and programs in Adult Services - Performs outreach to the community, community organizations, and schools; informs community members and organizations about library services, programs, and collections. - Prepares publicity and informational materials including displays and exhibits, flyers, posters, brochures, blogs, web pages, bibliographies, and webliographies.
+- Performs professional responsibilities independently and with minimal supervision. - Advises and assists library customers; demonstrates the use of library resources. - Provides reference and readers advisory services to customers. - Performs bibliographic searches using both print and non-print sources. - Responds to suggestions, requests, or concerns from library users or community members. - Identifies and anticipates changing community needs and changes in technology or library best practices and develops plans, services, and programs to address these changes. - Develops, implements, and evaluates services and programs in a designated area such as Young Readers or Adult Services. - Performs outreach to the community, community organizations, informs community members and organizations about library services, programs, and collections. - Prepares publicity and informational materials including displays and exhibits, flyers, posters, brochures, blogs, web pages, bibliographies, and webliographies. - Performs original cataloging of print and non-print materials; maintains and updates catalog files. - Reviews new publications and collection materials and selects materials and resources for acquisition or disposition as appropriate. - Remains knowledgeable about technological advances and societal trends that impact library services. - Organizes, maintains, and catalogs/indexes a variety of print and digital materials, including government documents, maps, and pamphlets. - Participates in budget preparation and administration; prepares cost estimates for budget recommendations; submits justifications for budget items; monitors and controls expenditures. - Participates in meetings and continuing education programs as appropriate. - Participates in meetings, committees, or projects intended to enhance services or promote consistent policies and procedures across the District.

-- Leads meetings, committees, or projects intended to enhance services or promote consistent policies and procedures across the District. - Performs original cataloging of print and non-print materials; maintains and updates catalog files. - Reviews new publications and collection materials and selects materials and resources for acquisition or disposition as appropriate. - Remains knowledgeable about technological advances and societal trends that impact library services. - Oversees periodical selection and management. - Organizes, maintains, and catalogs/indexes a variety of print and digital materials, including government documents, maps, and pamphlets. - Leads or participates in meetings, committees, or projects intended to enhance services or promote consistent policies and procedures across the District. - Participates in budget preparation and administration; prepares cost estimates for budget recommendations; submits justifications for budget items; monitors and controls expenditures. - Participates in meetings and continuing education programs as appropriate. - Participates in meetings, committees, or projects intended to enhance services or promote consistent policies and procedures across the District. - Represents the District at professional meetings as required. - Attends and completes required training and courses. - Compiles library activity reports and statistics. - May plan and direct the work of non-librarian staff or volunteers.
+- Represents the District at professional meetings as required. - Attends and completes required training and courses. - Compiles library activity reports and statistics. - May plan and direct the work of non-librarian staff or volunteers.